Pawelo112/Pong/README.md

 + ❌If you want to exit the game just close the app window.

 ## 📁 Files description
-+ **[main.py](https://github.com/Pawelo112/Simple-snake-game-in-Python/blob/main/main.py)** - Main file of the app.
-Here the objects for food, snake, scoreboard and screen are created and collision is being detected.
-From the important things you can edit screen size here or change the speed of the game.
++ **[main.py](https://github.com/Pawelo112/Pong/blob/main/main.py)** - Main file of the app.
+Here the objects for paddle, ball and screen are being created and collision is being detected.
+From the important things you can edit screen size here or change how much the ball should speed up after each bounce.

-+ **[food.py](https://github.com/Pawelo112/Simple-snake-game-in-Python/blob/main/food.py)** - Here the food object is being represented and its position and color is being randomized.
-You can add any colors to the colors list as long as Turtle module supports it.
++ **[ball.py](https://github.com/Pawelo112/Pong/blob/main/ball.py)** - Here the ball object is being represented.
+Here you can change the shape or the color of the ball and add any new ball behaviour that you want.

 + **[scoreboard.py](https://github.com/Pawelo112/Simple-snake-game-in-Python/blob/main/scoreboard.py)** - This file contains all methods connected to the scoreboard like updating score and displaying **GAME OVER** screen.